-DNA Testing of Evidentiary Materials and Upload of DNA Profiles to a Database database operated by the Federal Bureau of Investigation (FBI)), by a government DNA lab with access to CODIS.
-No profiles generated with JAG funding may be entered into any other nongovernmental DNA database without prior express written approval from BJA.
-For more information, refer to the NIJ FY 2013 DNA Backlog Reduction Program, available at www.ncjrs.gov/pdffiles1/nij/sl001062.pdf.
+DNA Testing of Evidentiary Materials and Upload of DNA Profiles to a Database

+If JAG program funds will be used for DNA testing of evidentiary materials, any resulting eligible DNA profiles must be uploaded to the Combined DNA Index System (CODIS, the national DNA database operated by the Federal Bureau of Investigation (FBI)) by a government DNA lab with access to CODIS.
+No profiles generated with JAG funding may be entered into any other non-governmental DNA database without prior express written approval from BJA.
+For more information, refer to the NIJ FY 2014 DNA Backlog Reduction Program, available at https://ncjrs.gov/pdffiles1/nij/sl001112.pdf.

 In addition, funds may not be used for purchase of DNA equipment and supplies when the resulting DNA profiles from such technology are not accepted for entry into CODIS.